dahmansphi/bireysel_algo_v1/README.md

 To this end, you may feel free to follow the set-up instructions as the following sections suggest.

 # Installation
+> [!TIP]
+> The first edition bireysel_algo_v1 is tested on several **problematic** datasets.
+What I mean by problematic is a dataset with **extreme overlapping behaviors** across classes and has **insufficient** classification **accuracy** using other classification methods.
+Those sets have various dimensions that go as high as _13000 observations_ and _36 variables_.
+I employed the method using a very **basic machine capacity** that today’s industry can offer.
+To conclude, you **don’t need any advanced hardware capacity** but only basic ones.
+In addition, you make sure you have Python 3 or above version.

 # Future release